reid15/DataViewer/ReadMe.txt

 DataViewer

 Overview:
-DataViewer is a program to allow an end user to execute stored procedure to view results in a grid, and to save those results to a spreadsheet, XML document, JSON or a CSV file.
+DataViewer is a program to allow an end user to execute a SQL Server stored procedure to view results in a grid, and to save those results to a spreadsheet, XML document, JSON or a CSV file.

+Requirements:
+The program requires the .Net Framework 4.0 or later.
+Windows authentication is used.
+The user must have permission to view the database objects and data that will be compared.
+No SQL Server edition specific features are used.
+All functions were tested using SQL Server 2017.

 References:
 The solution references a OpenXML component to save the query results to an Excel spreadsheet.